Angiotensin-converting enzyme: Mechanism

 ACE is a zinc metalloproteinase.
 The zinc center catalyses the peptide hydrolysis.
 Reflecting the critical role of zinc, ACE can be inhibited by metal-chelating agents.

 ACE in complex with inhibitor lisinopril, zinc cation shown in grey, chloride anions in yellow.
 Based on PyMOL rendering of PDB 1o86.
 The picture shows that lisinopril is a competitive inhibitor, since it and angiotensin I are similar structurally.
 Both bind to the active site of ACE.
 The structure of the ACE-lisinopril complex was confirmed by X-ray crystallography.

 The E384 residue is mechanistically critical.
 As a general base, it deprotonates the zinc-bound water, producing a nucleophilic Zn-OH center.
-The resulting ammonium group then serves as a general acid to cleave the C-N bond.
+The resulting ammonium group then is a general acid to cleave the C-N bond.

 The function of the chloride ion is very complex and is highly debated.
 The anion activation by chloride is a characteristic feature of ACE.
 It was experimentally determined that the activation of hydrolysis by chloride is highly dependent on the substrate.
 While it increases hydrolysis rates for e.g. Hip-His-Leu it inhibits hydrolysis of other substrates like Hip-Ala-Pro.
 Under physiological conditions the enzyme reaches about 60% of its maximal activity toward angiotensin I while it reaches its full activity toward bradykinin.
 It is therefore assumed that the function of the anion activation in ACE provides high substrate specificity.
 Other theories say that the chloride might simply stabilize the overall structure of the enzyme.